 SAT® test format?

 SAT consists of three major sections: Critical Reading, Mathematics & Writing.
 Each section receives a score of 200-800.
-All scores are multiple of 10.
+All scores are multiples of 10.
 There are 10 sub-sections, including an additional 25-minute experimental or “equating” section that may be in any of the three major sections.
 The experimental section is used to normalize questions for future administrations of the SAT and does not count toward the final score.
 The test contains 3 hours and 45 minutes of actual timed sections.
 The questions range from easy, medium, and hard depending on the scoring from the experimental sections.
 Easier questions typically appear closer to the beginning of the section while harder questions are toward the end in certain sections.
 This is not true for every section (the Critical Reading section is in chronological order) but it is the rule of thumb mainly for math, grammar, and the 19 sentence completions in the reading sections.

 The Critical Reading (formerly Verbal) section of the SAT is made up of three scored sections: two 25-minute sections and one 20-minute section, with varying types of questions, including sentence completions and questions about short and long reading passages.
 The critical reading section totally includes 67 questions of which:

-|48 questions are passage based reading test which tests your comprehension of what is stated in or implied by the passage.
+|48 questions are passage-based reading test which tests your comprehension of what is stated in or implied by the passage.
 The bulk of the Critical Reading section is made up of questions regarding reading passages, in which students read short excerpts on social sciences, humanities, physical sciences, or personal narratives and answer questions based on the passage.
 Certain sections contain passages asking the student to compare two related passages; generally, these consist of shorter reading passages.|

 |19 sentence completion questions which test your Vocabulary skills and understanding of the sentence structure by requiring the student to select one or two words that best complete a given sentence.
 Critical Reading sections normally begin with 5 to 8 sentence completion questions; the remaining questions are focused on the reading passages.|